pcshah1996/WeatherMaps/README.md

 # WeatherMaps
-A weather tracking overlay for Google Maps
+A weather tracking overlay for Google Maps in Chrome